Learning from demonstrations with SACR2: Soft Actor-Critic with Reward Relabeling: Experimental setup

 The reaching task is part of the benchmark and learning environment RLBench from \cite{james2020rlbench}, which is built around CoppeliaSim \citep{rohmer2013v}.
 The backend physics engine is the Bullet physics library \citep{coumans2015bullet}, and the expert demonstrations are provided by RLBench and rely on OMPL \citep{sucan2012open} for motion planning.

 \textbf{Experiments}.

-The basic SAC algorithm without demonstrations is able to solve this task (with 100$\%$ accuracy) on some runs (around half), so our goal is to reduce the amount of training steps required to get there.
+The basic SAC algorithm without demonstrations is able to solve this task (with close to 100$\%$ accuracy) on some runs, so our goal is to reduce the amount of training steps required to get there.
 Each experiment is averaged over 4 runs.
 We want to answer four questions: Which of the ideas presented in SACBC and SACfD have the most significant impact ?
 How does SACR2 perform ?
 What is the configuration that achieves the best performance ?
 Does SACR2 make a difference when no demonstrations are available ?

-In order to answer the first two questions, we test each method in isolation on top of a baseline SAC+Demo algorithm, which we define as SAC with the following modifications: \begin{itemize} \item Single buffer initially filled with 200 demonstrations, and kept thereafter at a ratio of $10\%$ demonstration data.
+In order to answer the first two questions, we test each method in isolation on top of a baseline SAC+Demo, which we define as SAC with demonstrations in the buffer.
+We apply the following modifications to both SAC+Demo and SACR2: \begin{itemize} \item Single buffer initially filled with 200 demonstrations, and kept thereafter at a ratio of $10\%$ demonstration data.
 After 130000 training iterations, around 800 more demonstrations have been added to the buffer. \item We additionally add 1000 random interactions to the buffer before training, and we pre-train during 3000 iterations before collecting any data. \item The data is sampled from the buffer according to prioritized experience replay (PER) \citep{DBLP:journals/corr/SchaulQAS15}. \item The replay ratio on the collected data is set to 32.
 Since the batch size is set to 64, the agent takes two environment steps per training step. \item As suggested in both SACfD and SACBC, we use L2 regularization losses on the weights of the critic and the actor. \end{itemize}

-We evaluate four loss functions, two buffer configurations, SACR2, pre-training on demonstrations, resetting some episodes to a demonstration state, and modifying the sampling probabilities of the replay buffer.
+We evaluate SACR2, four loss functions, two buffer configurations, pre-training on demonstrations, resetting some episodes to a demonstration state, and modifying the sampling probabilities of the replay buffer.